 You’ll find family entertainment around the Christmas tree every Saturday in December from 1 – 4 pm. | ©ErinClarkson

-The twinkle lights draped from one side of the street to the other look like a scene from a Hallmark movie, and the greenery and ribbons on all of the old-timey lampposts just add to the effect.
+The twinkle lights draped from one side of the street to the other look like a scene out of a Hallmark movie, and the greenery and ribbons on all of the old-timey lampposts help add to the effect.

 The annual holiday tree lighting is typically held at 5:30 pm on the day after Thanksgiving at the intersection of Bull and Broughton.
 It’s always a free event!